 • The Tulane Brain Institute Scholar Award, which is awarded annually to an incoming doctoral student.

-Fellowship Supplemental Program - The Tulane Brain Institute will provide a $5000 supplemental increase in annual stipends to those PhD students who apply for and receive individual fellowships.
+Fellowship Supplemental Program - The Tulane Brain Institute will provide a $5000 supplemental increase in annual stipends to those PhD students who apply for and receive individual fellowships on which they serve at the Principal Investigator.
 The supplement will apply for the duration of the fellowship.
 We understand that applying for and receiving fellowship grants takes a lot of effort.
 We feel that effort should be recognized by the Program in a tangible way.
 Additionally, by offering this incentive, we hope to increase the number of students in our Program who apply for and ultimately receive NIH NRSA Individual Predoctoral (F30 and F31) and other fellowships.
 To receive the full supplement, the size of the fellowship has to be at a similar level as that of the NIH F30 and F31.